Thailand: Thonburi Kingdom (1767–1782)

-Chao Tak then crowned himself as Taksin and proclaimed Thonburi as temporary capital in the same year.
-He also quickly subdued the other warlords.
-His forces engaged in wars with Burma, Laos, and Cambodia, which successfully drove the Burmese out of Lan Na in 1775, captured Vientiane in 1778 and tried to install a pro-Thai king in Cambodia in the 1770s.
-In his final years there was a coup, supposedly caused by his "insanity", and eventually Taksin and his sons were executed by his longtime companion General Chao Phraya Chakri (the future Rama I).
-He was the first king of the ruling Chakri dynasty and founder of the Rattanakosin Kingdom on 6 April 1782.
+Crowning himself King Taksin, he established Thonburi as his temporary capital.
+He subdued rival warlords and waged wars to drive the Burmese out of Lan Na in 1775, capture Vientiane in 1778, and install a pro-Thai king in Cambodia.
+In his final years, his alleged insanity led to a coup, resulting in Taksin's execution by General Chao Phraya Chakri.
+Chakri became the first king of the Chakri dynasty and founded the Rattanakosin Kingdom on 6 April 1782.